-The Rural Alberta Business Centre (RABC) Pilot Program is a partnership between the Government of Alberta and local organizations actively involved with the business community.
+The Rural Alberta Business Centre (RABC) Program is a partnership between the Government of Alberta and local organizations actively involved with the business community.

-As part of the three-year program, RABCs will provide advice and information services to entrepreneurs and small businesses to assist them in making informed business decisions.
+RABCs provide advice and information services to entrepreneurs and small businesses to assist them in making informed business decisions.

 What services do RABCs offer?

 The RABCs provide services to entrepreneurs, small business owners, and managers at all stages of the business life cycle from the start-up to expansion to succession planning.
 The RABCs enhance access to timely and relevant small business services in rural Alberta in a cost-effective and efficient manner.

 Each RABC is staffed by a small business advisor who assists in providing one-on-one business advice, seminars, workshops, and access to relevant information about small businesses and business opportunities.
 Information and materials will be tailored to the specific needs of the communities served by each RABC.

 While most services are free, a small fee may apply to some educational offerings.

-Please visit one of the eight RABC offices or websites for more in depth information and service offerings.
+Please visit one of the four RABC offices or websites for more in depth information and service offerings.

 Where are the RABCs located?